caltechlibrary/cait/README.md

 ```
     #
     # setup.sh - this script sets the environment variables for cait project.
-    # You would source file before using cait, caitindexer, or caitserver.
+    # You would source file before using cait, indexpages, or servepages.
     #

     #